rafaelrpinto/dynamodb-store/README.md

 ## Example

-You can find a workign example [here](https://github.com/rafaelrpinto/aws-lambda-stateful-express-boilerplate)
+You can find a working example [here](https://github.com/rafaelrpinto/aws-lambda-stateful-express-boilerplate)

 ## Serverless Tip